JacekDubikowski/build-your-own-framework/readme.md

 ### My inspiration

-The repository is based on the other existing, awesome and fabulous repository [Java Own Framework - step by step](https://github.com/Patresss/Java-Own-Framework---step-by-step).
+The repository is based on the other existing, awesome, and fabulous repository [Java Own Framework - step by step](https://github.com/Patresss/Java-Own-Framework---step-by-step).

 Kudos to [Patresss](https://github.com/Patresss)!